Mosquito-Alert/metrics-typescript-sdk/docs/MetricsApi.md

 const configuration = new Configuration();
 const apiInstance = new MetricsApi(configuration);

-let date: string; //Date of the results to return. (default to Thu May 22 00:00:00 UTC 2025) let x: string; // (default to undefined) let y: string; // (default to undefined) let z: string; // (default to undefined)
+let date: string; //Date of the results to return. (default to Fri May 23 00:00:00 UTC 2025) let x: string; // (default to undefined) let y: string; // (default to undefined) let z: string; // (default to undefined)